Josh-Tracy/Josh-Tracy.github.io/_posts/2020-02-09-Juniper_Cisco_ospf.md

 ## Key Notes
 ### Interface mappings
-The reason this took so long as ultimately due to the port mappings of the Juniper image and GNS3.
+The reason this took so long was ultimately due to the port mappings of the Juniper image and GNS3.
 The ports map like such:
 <pre>
 ge-0/0/0 = Ethernet 2